dealii-courses/sissa-mhpc-lab-03/README.md

       - Number of global refinements
       - Output filename

-    Make sure that the degree of the quadrature formula you use is adequate w.r.t. to the degree of the finite element (i.e., at least `fe.degree+1`).
+    Notice that the `FE_Q` class will need to be built *after* the initialization of the Finite element degree variable.
+You can create it right before you use it, and then reference to it by `DoFHandler::get_fe()` when you need it later.

 3. Add two `FunctionParser<2>` members to your `Step3` class, one for the boundary conditions, and one for the forcing term.
 Add two `std::string`